 Hornsund is a 12 km wide, current-filled fjord that cuts directly through jagged mountains.
 The crisp, icy water is juxtaposed with dark, tall mountains which date all the way back to the Precambrian Era.

 The Arctic is the perfect place for adventure!
 The differing topographies offer a plethora of activities to do.
 While some prefer to relax in natural hot springs, others opt for more thrilling options.
 These range from hiking through volcanic terrain and kayaking through fjords to cross country ski races and dog sledding; the adventure and exploration never ends!

 As you can see the Arctic is truly a wonderful place and we hope you get the chance to visit it one day.
 We hope you found our Arctic Travel Guide to be informative and helpful.
-If you have any additional questions on the Arctic do not hesitate to CONTACT us.

 The Explorer’s Passage

 Jeff Bonaldi is the Founder and CEO of The Explorer’s Passage, a premier adventure travel company.
 His mission is to provide travelers with the opportunity to transform their lives and the planet through the power of adventure.